What are the Stages of a Hackathon?

 Step one: Set goals

 What do you want to achieve with the hackathon?
 Do you want to focus on a specific technology or a particular problem or challenge?
 Clearly defining the goals and objectives will help you focus your efforts and make sure that everyone is on the same page.
 If you don’t frame the hackathon correctly, it’s unlikely that you’ll yield the results you’re looking for.
+These same goals should be reflected on the hackathon judging scorecard.

 Adhering to the SMART method will help ensure the goals you set are attainable and worth pursuing.
 SMART goals are specific, measurable, actionable, relevant, and timebound.
 By adhering to this criteria you’ll be able to focus your efforts and increase the odds of achieving meaningful goals.